GetDotaStats/stat-highscore/README.md

 ## Server --> Client ##

 Always listen for the error and result fields.
-If error is populated, then something went wrong and you may want to indicate the raw error to the user in the client.
+If error is populated, then something went wrong and you may want to indicate the raw error to the user in the client, otherwise you may want to communicate the result to the user (optional).

 #### on success ####
 |Field Name|Field DataType|Field Description